Medicaid Automatic Voter Registration Background and Overview

 [17] Colorado General Assembly, Automatic Voter Registration, SB19-235, 73rd Assembly, 2019, available at: https://leg.colorado.gov/bills/sb19-235.

-[18] Minnesota Session Laws – 2023, Regular Session, CHAPTER 34–H.F.No.
-3, available at: [19] Nevada Legislature, Committee on Legislative Operations and Elections, 81st Session, May 30, 2021, AB 432, available at https://www.leg.state.nv.us/App/NELIS/REL/81st2021/Bill/8087/Overview
+[17] Nevada Legislature, Committee on Legislative Operations and Elections, 81st Session, May 30, 2021, AB 432, available at https://www.leg.state.nv.us/App/NELIS/REL/81st2021/Bill/8087/Overview

-[20] New Mexico Legislature, 2023 Regular Session, HB 4, available at [21] U.S. Election Assistance Commission to the 117th Congress, “Election Administration and Voting Survey 2020 Comprehensive Report,” August 2021, available at https://www.eac.gov/sites/default/files/document_library/files/2020_EAVS_Report_Final_508c.pdf
+[24] U.S. Election Assistance Commission to the 117th Congress, “Election Administration and Voting Survey 2020 Comprehensive Report,” August 2021, available at: https://www.eac.gov/sites/default/files/document_library/files/2020_EAVS_Report_Final_508c.pdf

-[22] National Conference of State Legislators, Automatic Voter Registration, June 30, 2022, available at https://www.ncsl.org/research/elections-and-campaigns/automatic-voter-registration.aspx
+[25] National Conference of State Legislators, Automatic Voter Registration, June 30, 2022, available at: https://www.ncsl.org/research/elections-and-campaigns/automatic-voter-registration.aspx

 [23] Secure Elections Project “How AVR Improves the Accuracy of Registration Lists,” August 2019, https://www.secureelectionsproject.org/report/how-avr-improves-the-accuracy-of-registration-lists/.